War of the Pacific: Campaign of Lima

-In the afternoon of January 12, 1881, three Chilean formations (referred to as divisions) stepped off from Lurín toward Chorrillos at about 4:00, reaching their attack positions at around 3:00 the next morning.
+In the afternoon of 12 January 1881, three Chilean formations (referred to as divisions) stepped off from Lurín toward Chorrillos at about 4:00, reaching their attack positions at around 3:00 the next morning.
 At 5:00 a.m. an assault was begun on the Peruvian forts.
-Lynch's division charged Iglesias's positions (Morro Solar to Santa Teresa), Sotomayor's men against Caceres's sector (Santa Teresa to San Juan) and Lagos's division charged Davila's sector (San Juan to Monterrico Chico).
+Lynch's division charged Iglesias's positions (Morro Solar to Santa Teresa), Sotomayor's men against Cáceres's sector (Santa Teresa to San Juan) and Lagos's division charged Davila's sector (San Juan to Monterrico Chico).
 Chilean and Peruvian soldiers locked in hand-to-hand combat and attacked one another with rifles, bayonets, rocks and even their bare hands.
 At the beginning, Sotomayor was unable to deploy in time, and Lynch's advance was repulsed.
 Baquedano was forced to throw in reserve brigades to salvage Lynch's flank.
 At 8:00 a.m., the Peruvian defenders were forced to withdraw from San Juan and Santa Teresa to Morro Solar and Chorrillos (town).
 At noon, Morro Solar was captured and the battle continued into Chorrillos, which fell at 14:00 (2 p.m.).
 During the Battle of Chorrillos, the Chileans inflicted a harsh defeat on the regular Peruvian forces, eliminating Lima's first defensive line.
 Two days later, the second line of defense was also penetrated in the Battle of Miraflores.

 Piérola's division of forces in two lines has been criticised by Chilean analyst Francisco Machuca.
 Whether such criticism is justified is debatable.
 According to Gonzalo Bulnes the battles of Chorrillos and Miraflores have been some of the largest in South America regarding the number of combatants, 45,000 in Chorrillos and 25,000 in Miraflores.
 The estimated death toll was 11,000 to 14,000 personnel, with a further 10,144 injured.